Shannon Miller: Honors

 Miller is a member of the USA Gymnastics Hall of Fame, the United States Olympic Hall of Fame the International Gymnastics Hall of Fame, and the Women's International Sports Hall of Fame.
 She is the only woman, in any sport, to be inducted into the United States Olympic Hall of Fame twice, as an individual and for her team.

 With seven Olympic and nine World Championship medals, Miller is one of the most decorated American gymnasts, male or female.
-She is tied with Nastia Liukin for third most World Championship medals (9) won by an American gymnast, behind Simone Biles (25) and Alicia Sacramone (10).
+She is tied with Nastia Liukin for third most World Championship medals (9) won by an American gymnast, behind Simone Biles (30) and Alicia Sacramone (10).

 In 1998, the Oklahoma Legislature named a section of Interstate 35 in Edmond, Oklahoma the Shannon Miller Parkway in her honor.

 Post-gymnastics career

 In 2003, Miller graduated from the University of Houston with a B.B.A. in marketing and entrepreneurship.
 She entered Boston College Law School later that year and graduated in 2007.
 Afterward, however, she opted not to take the bar exam.
 She moved to Florida, where she made appearances at gyms, conducted beam clinics, and starred in workout DVDs.

 On October 21, 2015, Miller entered a business partnership with Juice Plus for a branded line of dietary supplements.
 Also in 2015, her autobiography, It's Not About Perfect: Competing for My Country and Fighting for My Life, was published in 2015 by St. Martin's Press.

-She is currently the president of Shannon Miller Lifestyle and the Shannon Miller Foundation, which is dedicated to fighting childhood obesity.
+Miller is the president of Shannon Miller Lifestyle and the Shannon Miller Foundation, which is dedicated to fighting childhood obesity.